opussf/CritterEmote-2.0/Feature.md

 # Features

-## Dropdowns
+## CustomResponseEmotes

+This is a rethink from DropDowns

-Using dropdowns for pets, the user can custom configure each pet, or pet personality, for emote response emotes.
+> Using dropdowns for pets, the user can custom configure each pet, or pet personality, for emote response emotes.

+> MENU_PET_COLLECTION_PET is the tag for the default UI

+Modifing the drop downs will be difficult because of how Rematch did their UI.

 ## FlexibleCategories